 Data Breach Notification Procedures

-All RTI-HS employees are trained to immediately notify the RTI-HS Data Protection Officer of incidents where personal data may have been improperly transferred, disclosed, or processed by RTI-HS staff, vendors, or clients.
-Upon notification, the RTI-HS Data Protection Officer will then promptly coordinate further actions per the established Data Incident Response and Breach Notification Plan.
+All RTI-HS employees are trained to immediately notify the RTI-HS Data Protection Official of incidents where personal data may have been improperly transferred, disclosed, or processed by RTI-HS staff, vendors, or clients.
+Upon notification, the RTI-HS Data Protection Official will then promptly coordinate further actions per the established Data Incident Response and Breach Notification Plan.

 ELEMENT: Records Management